Love: The Last Revolution

 When love leads, justice follows.

-When love leads, peace is not a negotiation—
+When love leads, peace is not a negotiation-it is a way of life.

-When love leads, the world heals.
+When love leads, nations rise, children thrive, and the world heals.

 I do not stand here to dream.